 In addition to the new openings, Iberostar continues to focus on its ambitious investment plan to improve its hotel portfolio, setting aside 229 million euros for this strategy in 2018 alone.

-Last year saw the start of major improvement work on the Iberostar Sábila – previously known as the Iberostar Torviscas-, the Iberostar Fuerteventura Palace, the Iberostar Marbella Coral Beach the Iberostar Alcudia Park, all located in Spain, as well as on the Iberostar Founty Beach in Morocco.
+Last year saw the start of major improvement work on the Iberostar Selection Sábila – previously known as the Iberostar Torviscas-, the Iberostar Selection Fuerteventura Palace, the Iberostar Selection Marbella Coral Beach the Iberostar Alcudia Park, all located in Spain, as well as on the Iberostar Founty Beach in Morocco.
 All these hotels will be reopening during the course of 2018 after having been renovated throughout.
 In addition, the company is carrying out a series of renovation actions at the Iberostar Mehari Djerba in Tunisia, which will also be reopening over the next few months.

 Other key milestones for 2018 include the launch of a number of major new initiatives for the chain, including the construction of two new hotels in Los Cabos, Mexico, as well as Iberostar’s second hotel in Litibu.
 In November 2017 Iberostar acquired a plot of land in Los Cabos covering 4 million square metres and 2 kilometres of beachfront in Zacatón, thereby achieving the chain’s objective of entering this holiday destination.
 Another project that will add to the number of destinations is located in Aruba.
 In 2019 the Group intends to open a hotel with almost four hundred rooms on the island’s Arashi Beach.
 These projects will complete the Group’s key objectives of securing a complete range of destinations in the Caribbean and Pacific, targeting the US and Canadian markets, a key objective for the Group.